What is an Irrevocable Trust?

 In California, if a trust does not hold real estate property, then all assets held in the name of the trust are kept private.

-If however, once a record of a real estate transfer is made, all the details of the deal, i.e., the price, transfer dates, etc., become public records and are recorded with the county clerk.
+If, however, once a record of a real estate transfer is made, all the details of the deal, i.e., the price, transfer dates, etc., become public records and are recorded with the county clerk.

 Should you have any questions regarding an irrevocable trust, feel free to call Hess-Verdon & Associates.

-Meet Our Team
+Meet The Team

 Trust and Estate Planning